D-anijel-S-tefanovic/Dice-Roll-React-App/README.md

 # Dice-Roll-React-App

-Application for rolling dice based on user input
+Application for rolling dice in which user faces computer as the opponent and in addition to that it can determine style of play.

 # Dice Roll Link:

-Built with: React, React Router, React Bootstrap, Redux
+Built with: React, React Router, React Bootstrap, Redux (Redux Toolkit), Emotion, React Confetti, React Use, React UUID, etc....